crazymanish/fastlane-plugin-csv_translation/README.md

 ```

 ### 🔝rebase_csv_translation_request
 Rebase a translation request entry inside the CSV file.
 It will append a new row top of target branch in CSV file and then git commit the CSV file changes.
+Very useful in case of resolving conflicts.

 ``` ruby
 rebase_csv_translation_request(